Seabees in World War II: The Pacific theater

 "The Admiralities became key to isolating Rabaul and the neutralization of New Britain.
 The seizure of Manus Island and Los Negros Island cut supplies from all points north and east.
 By 1944 Seabees had transformed those islands into the largest Lion and Oak in the Southwest Pacific.
 The Lion became the main supply and repair depot of the Seventh Fleet.
 The capture of Emirau completed the encirclement of Rabaul.
 A strategic two-field Oak, with depots, dry dock, and PT base was constructed there."

 "The Central Pacific saw CBs both landing in all the assaults, their efforts moved the U.S relentlessly toward the Japanese homeland.
 Tarawa in the Gilberts was bad, but in fifteen hours Seabees had the airfield operational.
 They turned Majuro Atoll into one of the fleet's Lions and similarly transformed Kwajalein Atoll into a Oak."

 "Seizure of the Marianas turned the Pacific war.
 Their loss cut the Japanese defense and placed Japan within bomber range.
 Operation Forager saw CBs make significant contributions at the Kwajalein, Saipan, Guam, and Tinian.
 On Siapan and Tinian top secret Seabee handiwork was fielded by the 2nd and 4th Tank Battalions, flamethrowing tanks.
 Within four days of capture, Seabees had Aslito on Saipan operational.
 During the battle for Guam, CB Specials did stevedoring while others were Marine combat engineers.
 When they were done CBs turned Guam into a Lion for the fleet and an Oak for the air corps.
 The invasion of Tinian was a showcase of Seabee ingenuity and engineering.
 The CEC engineered detachable ramps mounted on LVT-2s making landings possible where the Japanese thought it was impossible.
 Before the island was even secure, Seabees were completing an unfinished Japanese airfield."

 During 1944 dredging harbors to facilitate movement of men, supplies, and vessels became an unheralded priority.
 The 301st CB was formed to do the job and given four demolitioneers from the UDTs, two of them ex-NCDU.
 Between them they had three Silver stars and one Bronze.

 "Once the Marianas were taken B-29s needed an emergency field and a forward base for fighter escort.
 Iwo Jima was chosen for V Amphibious Corps to assault on 19 February 1945.
-The assault had 4 battalions tasked as shore party: 4th & 5th Pioneers and 31st & 133rd CBs.
-The 133rd suffered the most casualties in Seabee History tasked to the 23rd Marines D-day-D+18.
+The assault had four battalions tasked as shore party: 4th & 5th Pioneers and 31st & 133rd CBs.
+The 133rd suffered the most casualties in Seabee history tasked to the 23rd Marines D-day-D+18.
 Only basic road construction was accomplished during the first days.
 The Marines requested Seabee heavy equipment operator volunteers to augment their beach depots for the assault D-day.
 CBs 8 and 95 each sent two dozen men.
 Work on the first airfield began on D+5.
-Two Seabees from the 117th CB accompanied the flamethowing tanks they had created to provide technical field support.
-On Iwo Jima it got so that the Marines would hold up the assault to wait for one of their Seabee built flamethrowering tanks.
+Two Seabees from the 117th CB accompanied the flamethrowing tanks they had created to provide technical field support.
+On Iwo Jima it got so that the Marines would hold up the assault to wait for one of their Seabee built flamethrowing tanks.
+Post-battle, the battalions had demolition teams scout and clear areas to provide safe construction sites.